Breaking the Dimensional Barrier: Dynamic Portfolio Choice with Parameter Uncertainty via Pontryagin Projection: Breaking the Dimensional Barrier under Drift Uncertainty

 This section instantiates the decision-time \emph{static} Gaussian drift-uncertainty benchmark from Section~\ref{subsubsec:gaussian-drift-static} and uses its closed-form constant-portfolio $q$-reference as an analytic target.
 Nature draws a latent drift $\theta\sim q$ at $t=0$ and keeps it constant over $[0,T]$, while the investor cannot observe $\theta$ and must deploy a single $\theta$-blind policy under an ex--ante CRRA objective.
 Because the benchmark admits a transparent decision-time reference, we can measure accuracy directly via a decision-time Euclidean RMSE to the analytic reference, rather than relying only on realized utility.

-Our goal is to test whether Pontryagin-guided learning and projection remain stable as the number of assets grows.
+Our goal is to test whether the \emph{two-stage PG--DPO pipeline} remains stable as the number of assets grows.
 We generate APT-style covariance structures and sweep dimensions $d\in\{5,10,50,100\}$ under both \emph{aligned} uncertainty ($P=s\Sigma$) and a \emph{misaligned} geometry that rotates uncertainty away from market risk directions.
-We compare Stage~1 (PG--DPO) to Stage~2 (Pontryagin projection), and (when applicable) amortized variants via interactive distillation, under Monte Carlo budgets that scale linearly with $d$.
+We report results for (i) Stage~1 (\textbf{DPO}) warm-up policies, (ii) the Stage~2 \textbf{Pontryagin projection} (i.e., the post-processed output completing \textbf{PG--DPO}), and (when applicable) amortized variants via interactive distillation, under Monte Carlo budgets that scale linearly with $d$.